xaviervia/tessellation/README.md

 }
 ```

-The advantages are plenty, but the main hidden one I discovered is that this means is very natural to make your high order reducers parametrizable, which means they can be _reusable_.
+The advantages are plenty, but the main hidden one I found is that is very natural to make your high order reducers parametrizable, which means they can be _reusable_.
 In a silly example, let's say that you want to reuse the above shown _addition_ reducer, and in each specific application you want to use a different name for the action type and a different name for the property of the state that has to be affected.
 Then you could write your HOR (High Order Reducer) as follows:

 ```javascript
 const additionHighOrderReducer = (property, actionType) => (reducer) => (state, action) => {